mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/how-does-posture-affect-my-health.md

 ## Understanding the Full Impact on Your Health

 While most people associate poor posture with obvious physical symptoms like neck pain and headaches, the impact of poor alignment runs much deeper.
-The long-term effects of bad posture can significantly influence various aspects of your health in ways many don’t realize.
+The long-term effects of bad posture can significantly influence various aspects of your health in ways many don't realise.
 Beyond the familiar aches and pains, poor posture creates a cascade of effects throughout your body that can seriously impact your overall well-being.

 One of the most surprising discoveries in recent years has been the relationship between posture and hormonal balance.
 Research has shown that poor posture can actually alter your cortisol levels – your body’s primary stress hormone.
 This hormonal disruption doesn’t just affect your stress levels; it can also impact testosterone production, potentially influencing everything from your energy levels to your mood.